 - Post-Secondary Students wanting to gain extra college or university credits

-- Anyone over the age of 18 looking for a really cool adventure
+- Anyone over the age of 18 looking for an adventure

 The goal of this program is to teach and give the opportunity to learn and practice new skills.
 Therefore, extensive backcountry experience and high level of fitness are NOT necessary to be accepted into the program